Climbing with Kids: Hilaree O’Neill Interview

 Hilaree O’Neill is one of the most well rounded mountain athletes out there.
 She is the first woman to climb two 8000 meter peaks in 24 hours and has continued to push the envelope with big mountain expeditions for decades.
 Along with being a truly inspirational athlete, she is also the mother of two young boys.
 She recently returned from an expedition to Makalu, where her boys joined her on the trek to basecamp.
 She was super kind to do an incredible and open interview on the life of a professional athlete and mother.
 I hope you draw as much inspiration from it as I did.

-I grew up skiing from the age of 3 but it wasn’t until college that I ventured into the mountaineering side of the sport.
+I grew up skiing from the age of 3.
+I remember staying at a ketchum hotel and getting out wearing tiny goggles for my very first ski.
+Ski vacations were amazing, they sort of paved my interest in mountaineering.
+But it wasn’t until college that I ventured into the mountaineering side of the sport.
 I remember my first rock climb ever at age 19 in the Garden of the Gods outside of Colorado Springs and I fell in love with that sport first.
 Eventually, the same friends that took me rock climbing also took me up my first 14’er and then again, on my first ski tour a year or so later.
 I was absurdly hooked and obsessed with all of it.
 My friends even got me a pullover printed with our rock climbing club logo on the chest!
 I absolutely adored that hoodie and would wear it at any opportunity I got.
 Apparently, my friends got it printed by reaching out to a custom printing company like Imprint.
 I had no idea that you could custom print your own designs onto clothing so I was amazed.
 Custom clothing is great for any clubs or sports teams too.
 Anyway, I finished college with a BA in Biology but, more importantly, a whole new vision and skill for moving in the mountains.
 From there, I climbed Mt.
 Rainier which was my first time on a glacier and then moved a few months later to Chamonix, France.
 The learning curve in the Alpes was incredibly steep but I somehow survived those initial years.
 During my 5 years in France, I skied and climbed as much as I could until I could no longer discern between skiing and mountaineering- they became one thing for me.
 By the time I left Chamonix, I was on the North Face athlete team and traveling around the globe on various expeditions.
 It was a dream come true.

 How did you come about your decision to have kids?
 Was it something you always wanted?
 Or struggled with?